Soli Deo gloria

-"Wow, I thought you guys were better catchers," Snotlout said as if to talk to himself.
+"Wow, I thought you guys were better catchers," Snotlout said as if to himself.
 He grinned smugly.

 That grin was all that Ruffnut needed to see to prompt her to do something very Ruffnut-like.
 Her stare at Snotlout didn't waver as her fingers traced along the table.
 They found Tuffnut's stew, which was strewn all across the table.
 An evil grin crossed her face as she grabbed some and threw it at Snotlout's face.

-Snotlout gulped, annoyed, as he wiped at the stew with his chubby fingers, grease pouring down his face and onto the floor.
-Ruffnut and Tuffnut were about to go into fits of giggles when he launched his bowl at Ruffnut, which hit her squarely on her shirt.
+Snotlout gulped, annoyed, as he wiped at the stew with his chubby fingers, grease pouring down his face onto the floor.
+Ruffnut and Tuffnut were about to go into fits of giggles when Snotlout launched his bowl at Ruffnut, hitting her squarely in the chest.

 Let's just say that this started an all-out war.